kubestellar/kubestellar/docs/content/direct/architecture.md

 deleted (deletion timestamp not set) it follows the following flow:

-- Re-enqueues all objects to force re-evaluation: this is done by iterating all GVK-indexed listers, listing objects for each lister and re-enqueuing the key for each object.
+- Re-enqueues all objects to force re-evaluation: this is done by iterating all GVR-indexed listers, listing objects for each lister and re-enqueuing the key for each object.
 - Notes the `BindingPolicy` to create an empty in-memory representation for its `Binding`.
 - Lists ManagedClusters and finds the matching clusters using the label selector expression for clusters.